The 2014 admission cycle for the Ph.D. program in clinical psychology is now complete. Thank you to all who applied.

 Please note that while sealed materials (transcripts, recommendation letters, etc.) will be accepted with application materials, they must remain unopened.
 This method is strongly encouraged.
 These materials can certainly be sent directly to Suffolk University; however, it does create the potential for your credentials to be lost in the mail or otherwise not collected into your application package.
 The occurrence of this is rare, but it does happen, and may delay your application materials from being received by the deadline.

 International applicants must submit successful completion of the TOEFL, IELTS, or PTE-Academic.

 The Ph.D. program receives approximately 300 applications each year.
 We thoroughly review these and invite 75-80 candidates to Suffolk University for an interview weekend.
-Interview Weekend 2014 will take place on Friday, February 28 and Saturday, March 1.
+Interview Weekend 2015 has not yet been scheduled but will fall roughly at the start of March.
 All applicants invited to interview are strongly encouraged to attend in person at that time.
 Due to the size of the applicant pool, department faculty will generally not conduct interviews with applicants who have not been invited to interview.
 However, the department holds two information sessions during the fall semester to meet applicants and address questions.

 Final decisions will be made by April 15th.

 On acceptance, each student will be assigned a program advisor.
 This advisor will guide the student over the course of his or her graduate education, helping to plan course work as well as discuss research and clinical opportunities.

 Applicants interested in further information on the qualifications of admitted students should consult the full disclosure data page.
 This page also details the program's graduation outcomes and student internship application success.